 When you make the investment get tattooed, aftercare is the most important step in making sure you’re as happy with your new tattoo as the moment when you first saw it in the mirror.
-Here’s how to care for your tattoo after you leave the studio:

 After your tattoo is finished, your artist will apply ointment then wrap your tattoo.
 This covering protects the open skin from bacteria, sunlight, and from rubbing against clothing.
 Remove the bandage after 3 hours and perform the following wash procedure: